htcondor/htcondor/docs/users-manual/parallel-applications.rst

 The **executable**\ :index:`executable<single: executable; submit commands>` is the ``mp1script`` script that will have been modified for this MPI application.
 This script is invoked on each slot or core.
-The script, in turn, is expected to invoke the MPI application’s executable.
-To know the MPI application’s executable, it is the first in the list of **arguments**\ :index:`arguments<single: arguments; submit commands>`.
+The script, in turn, is expected to invoke the MPI application's executable.
+To know the MPI application's executable, it is the first in the list of **arguments**\ :index:`arguments<single: arguments; submit commands>`.
 And, since HTCondor must transfer this executable to the machine where it will run, it is listed with the